The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 CREW, people: 3.

-OVERALL DIMENSIONS, mm: length - 9651, width - 3582. height (on the roof of the tower) - 2219, ground clearance (on the main bottom) - 451.
+OVERALL DIMENSIONS, mm: length - 9651, width - 3582, height (on the tower roof) - 2219, ground clearance (on the main bottom) - 451.

-ARMAMENT: 1 gun 2A46M-1 caliber 125 mm.
-1 PKT machine gun, caliber 7.62 mm, 1 anti-aircraft machine gun NSVT caliber 12.7 mm, 8 launchers 81 mm caliber for launching smoke grenades.
+ARMAMENT: 1 2A46M-1 cannon, 125 mm caliber.
+1 PKT machine gun, 7.62 mm caliber, 1 anti-aircraft machine gun NSVT caliber 12.7 mm, 8 launchers 81 mm caliber for launching smoke grenades.

-AMMUNITION: 38 shots, 300 rounds of 12.7 mm caliber, 1250 rounds of 7.62 mm caliber.
+AMMUNITION: 38 rounds, 300 rounds of 12.7 mm caliber, 1250 rounds of 7.62 mm caliber.

-AUTOMATIC LOADER: hydroelectromechanical, with constant loading angle.
+AUTOMATIC LOADER: hydroelectromechanical, with a constant loading angle.

-WEAPON STABILIZER: two-plane electro-hydraulic 2E26M.
+WEAPONS STABILIZER: two-plane electro-hydraulic 2E26M.

-MAX SPEED, km/h: 70.
+MAX.
+SPEED, km/h: 70.

 POWER RESERVE, km: 600.

-OVERCOME OBSTACLES: elevation angle, deg. - 32; moat width, m - 2.85; wall height, m - 1, ford depth, m - 1.2 (with OPVT - 5 m).
+OBSTACLES TO OVERCOME: ascent angle, degrees. - 32; ditch width, m - 2.85; wall height, m - 1, ford depth, m - 1.2 (with OPVT - 5 m).

-COMMUNICATIONS: R-123M radio station. intercom R-124.
+COMMUNICATIONS: radio station R-123M. intercom R-124.

 Main battle tank T-80 and T-80B

-General view of the T-80 tank produced in 1977
+General view of the T-80 tank produced in 1977.

 Longitudinal, transverse sections and plan view of the T-80 tank produced in 1977.
 The turret is monolithic.